moloco-mcm/user-event-sink-connector-js/README.md

 # User Event Sink Connector for Javascript (Reference Implementation)

 This repository contains a reference implementation for processing and handling user events in TypeScript.
-It demonstrates best practices for event validation, processing, and type safety.
+It demonstrates best practices for event validation, processing, and type safety.;

 ## Purpose